 - Mask wearing is required at all times when indoors.

-- Social distancing at six feet or more at all times.
+- Social distancing at 6' or more at all times.

 - Frequent handwashing using readily available personal sanitization resources.